crux-bphc/chronoscript/README.md

 ![MACRO](images/MACRO_mistake.png)

-Here, the word `Tutorial` should be in the row below, and the corresponding section should be marked as `1`.
+Here, the word `Tutorial` should be in the row below, and the corresponding section should be marked as `1` (latter fix is optional, as script takes care of it).
 So once again, we need to fix this in the generated csv file.

 ## Features we are working on (in no particular order)